mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 three parsecs of the starting location – pick a poorly travelled system with a Class D or E starport and at least one other system within two

-parsecs) and escape aboard the Sequoia Nasirim, a waiting Soho- class light freighter (see JTAS Volume 1, page 76).
+parsecs) and escape aboard the Sequoia Nasirim, a waiting Soho-class light freighter (see JTAS Volume 1, page 76).
 The Travellers are instructed to force Gerari to jump at gunpoint, unless they are qualified astrogators themselves.